-Coordination: M. Zimmermann

-Degree programme: Bauingenieurwesen (M.Sc.)
-Subject: Focus Mobililty and Infrastructure examination Road Safety, oral, accord.
+Coordination:M. ZimmermannDegree programme:Bauingenieurwesen (M.Sc.)Subject:Focus Mobililty and Infrastructure examination Road Safety, oral, accord.
 ER/SPO § 4 par.
+2 no. 2 attested:

-2 no. 2 integrated term paper and presentation of the results as examinatoin prerequisite, accord.
+ID Course Course type Hours per week Term CP Responsible Lecturer(s) 6233906 Safety Management in Highway Engi- neering (p.
+366 ) L/E 2 W 3 M. Zimmermann 6233908 Seminar in Highway Engineering (p.
+364) S 2 W 3 M. Zimmermann integrated term paper and presentation of the results as internal examination prerequisite, accord.
 ER/SPO § 4 par.
-2 no. 3
+2 no. 3 grading:

-ID Course Course type Hours per week Term СР Responsible Lecturer(s) 6233906 Safety Management in Highway Engineering (p.
-364) L/E 2 W 3 M. Zimmermann 6233908 Seminar in Highway Engineering (p.
-362) S 2 W 3 M. Zimmermann

-The graduates are able to apply methods and techniques for the improvement of road safety, to evaluate the safety of road networks, road sections and junctions, to identify accident black spots, to analyse accidents and their causes as well as to develop measures to improve road safety and evaluatre them in their effect.
+The graduates are able to apply methods and techniques for the improvement of road safety, to evaluate the safety of road networks, road sections and junctions, to identify accident black spots, to analyse accidents and their causes as well as to develop measures to improve road safety and evaluate them in their effect.
 Furthermore, they are able to self-organized and have organisational and didactic competences available related to team work and presentations.